laroche/arm-devel-infrastructure/docs/DebianKernel.md

 The source code for the Debian Linux kernel is maintained within the [salsa gitlab server](https://salsa.debian.org/kernel-team/linux/commits/master).
-The [master](https://salsa.debian.org/kernel-team/linux/commits/master) branch currently is based on linux-5.3.y, the [sid](https://salsa.debian.org/kernel-team/linux/commits/sid) branch is based on linux-5.2.y.
+The [master](https://salsa.debian.org/kernel-team/linux/commits/master) branch currently is based on linux-5.3.y, the [sid](https://salsa.debian.org/kernel-team/linux/commits/sid) branch is based on linux-5.2.y and the [buster](https://salsa.debian.org/kernel-team/linux/commits/buster) branch is based on linux-4.19.y.

 You can checkout these branches and recompile locally a current Debian kernel with these scripts: [kernel.sh](https://github.com/laroche/arm-devel-infrastructure/blob/master/vmdb2-debian/kernel.sh)